kareemassad/30-days-of-javascript/Day 11-Custom Video Player/README.md

-# Day XX - Template
+# Day 11 - Video Player

 Main focus of this day:

-    1) CSS Transitions
-    2) Flex with JS
+    1) How small things come together to make 1 product